Hello, all! Yes, today is April Fool’s Day, but I’m not much of a prankster, so don’t worry. I won’t force any mean jokes upon you.

 Tip #7: Set a timer.

 Sometimes I write my best when I set a certain amount of time and try to write as much as I can before the time is up.
-It helps to look back and see how much you’ve accomplished in that amount of time.
+It helps to look back and see how much you’ve accomplished in that small amount of time.
 Then, if you have more time to write, just set the timer again.

 There you have it!
 Seven tips for writing preparation!
 Now go ye forth and write!